-Welcome to UCCH Youth Ministries!!
+Welcome to UCCH Youth Ministries!

-During the church year (September through May), our youth meet on Sunday mornings at 10 am.
+During the church year (September through May), our youth meet on Sunday mornings.

 Confirmation is the second step in the covenanting process, following baptism, for young people at United Church.
 Eighth graders and older are invited to discover what it means to commit to Christian faith.
-We use the Affirming Faith curriculum of the United Church of Christ.